anza-xyz/agave/docs/src/operations/guides/vote-accounts.md

 Solana CLI will not set the BLS public key before the feature is active.

 > **IMPORTANT** As of June 2026, SIMD-0387 is active only on testnet.
 Setting
 > the BLS public key is a prerequisite for SIMD-0357.
-Beginning with Agave v4.2,
+If the BLS public key is
-> a voting validator will fail to start if its BLS public key has not been set.
+> not set, the vote account will behave as unstaked once SIMD-0357 is active.

 For almost all validators, the authorized voter is the validator identity.
 If you are unsure which keypair is the current authorized voter, run: